 Learn More on the Annual Jazz, Blues, and Beyond Tour

 So many of these stories start with Maxwell Street, because it was the place to be for Chicago music.
-If you’d like to hear more stories about Chicago music history and to see some of these sites, including the Chess Records building and Maxwell Street, join us for our annual Jazz, Blues & Beyond Tour during the Chicago Blues Fest weekend – just a few spots left!
-We offer this tour year-round for private group tours, too.
+If you’d like to hear more stories about Chicago music history and to see some of these sites, including the Chess Records building and Maxwell Street, book a private tour during the Chicago Blues Fest weekend.

 – Elizabeth Tieri, Lead Tour Guide